ligurio/swebok-v3/1_software_requirements.md

 frameworks for managing them.
 The main points covered are as follows:

 - Goals.
-The term “goal” (sometimes called “business concern” or “critical success factor”) refers to the overall, high-level objec- tives of the software.
+The term “goal” (sometimes called “business concern” or “critical success factor”) refers to the overall, high-level objectives of the software.
 Goals provide the motivation for the software but are often vaguely formulated.
 Software engineers need to pay particular attention to assessing the value (relative to priority) and cost of goals.
 A feasibility study is a